LeoPROld/texbrix/README.md

 Mathbrix are files with an `.mbrik` extension.
 They behave mostly like regular briks, with the exception that they can have multiple top-level `\begin{...} ... \end{...}` statements.
 These are intended to be used for *theorem*, *proof*, *definition*, etc. Blocks.

+In the future mathbriks will allow you to state theorems etc. without printing their proofs (e.g. for short excerpts).

 ### Template File
 You can write the general structure of your final LaTeX document in a template file (passed to TeXBriX via the `-template` argument).
 Here you should use the following placeholders: